Debian packages make installation of KeyDB easy. No need to worry about building the binaries, or directory setup. Just simply install and go!

 - Debian: stretch (amd64 & arm64), buster (amd64 & arm64), bullseye (amd64 & arm64), bookworm (amd64 & arm64)

 - Ubuntu: xenial (amd64), bionic (amd64 & arm64), focal (amd64 & arm64), jammy (amd64 & arm64)

 We plan to support additional distributions in the near future.
 If you are looking to create your own custom packages or see the source code, the deb packaging scripts can be found here: https://github.com/EQ-Alpha/KeyDB/tree/unstable/pkg/deb

 A PPA (Personal Package Archive) allows you to easily install, update and remove packages with commands such as

 dpkg.
 When you follow the commands below to install KeyDB, the proper package will be selected for your installation.
-Current packages are available for arm64 and amd64 (x86_64) machines.
-These are built on Ubuntu 18.04 (bionic build).
+All packages listed in the above section are available through the below method.

 In order to get your keydb-ppa, simply follow these commands below: